n24q02m/notion-mcp-server/README.md

 npm run docker:run
 ```

+---

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Quick Start for Contributors

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/your-feature`
 3. Make your changes following our [commit conventions](CONTRIBUTING.md#commit-convention)
+4. Run checks: `npm run check`
-4. Run tests: `npm test`
+5. Run tests: `npm test`
-5. Submit a pull request
+6. Submit a pull request

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-## Releases

-See [CHANGELOG.md](CHANGELOG.md) for release history.
+---

 ## License

 MIT License - See [LICENSE](LICENSE)

+---

+**Star this repo if you find it useful! ⭐**